risingwavelabs/awesome-stream-processing/03-real-time-etl/001-ingest-data.md

 ### Configure the data generator

 For this demo, we have created a [Python data generator](/03-real-time-etl/data-generator.py) that will continously send messages to a Kafka topic.
+This generator is dependent on the `kafka` library.

 Download the Python data generator script.
-Run the Python script in a virtual environment if you do not want to install any dependent libraries.
+Run the Python script.

 ## Set up a PostgreSQL database